GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 Here's a general recommendation for storing resources:

-* For the network resources necessary to load your app and file based content, use the [**Cache Storage API**][cache-primer] (part of [service workers][sw-primer]).
+* For the network resources necessary to load your app and file-based content, use the [**Cache Storage API**][cache-primer] (part of [service workers][sw-primer]).
 * For other data, use [**IndexedDB**][mdn-indexeddb] (with a